 Lastly.
 You who are considering a vintage style engagement ring, we as designers love you.
 We draw a whole lot of run of the mill pieces.
 That's great and has its place.
 But the ring that requires us to properly design wakes put the artist that got us into this field in the first place.
 So give yourself a high five and drop us an email and see what we can do.

 M: In all honesty, problems and possibilities can vary so much, that a simple bit advice may not be specifically valid to any reader that wants to get engaged, especially with a vintage design.
 Therefore, my best advice is to come in for a design consultation.
-Here we look at everything that needs to be considered for your individual design specifications to insure you get the perfect project.
+Here we look at everything that needs to be considered for your individual design specifications to ensure you get the perfect project.

 Would you like to have a chat about a custom vintage engagement ring?